LilianMallya/Portfolio/README.md

 # 🌟 Lilian Mallya's Portfolio

-A modern developer portfolio showcasing projects, skills, and professional experience.
+A developer portfolio showcasing projects, skills, and professional experience.
 Built with React and MUI for a polished, responsive design.

 ## ✨ Key Features